-The landscape was splendid, although we saw a lot of poverty, a lot of very poor villages along the way.
-It has been 12 years since that trip, but I don’t think that much has changed for people there, especially as Egypt has recently gone through some very turbulent times.
-That has certainly interrupted the economic progress, if any at all, that may have benefited the poorest communities along the river.
+The landscape was spectacular, although we saw a lot of poverty, a lot of very poor villages along the way.
+It’s been 12 years since that trip, but I don’t think that much has changed for people there, especially because Egypt has recently gone through some very turbulent times.
+That has certainly interrupted the economic progress, if there was any at all, that may have benefited the poorest communities along the river.

 Another very interesting aspect is that you can see the vegetation and the greenery immediately next to the river.
-As you can see in a photo below, the endless desert literally starts some 20 or 30 meters from the river.
+As you can see in a photo below, the endless desert starts literally some 20 or 30 meters from the river.
 That stretch of green land along the Nile enabled the ancient Egyptian civilisation to exist.
-The same as many people exist there today in a, more or less, similar way.
-It felt like stepping back in a distant history.
+The same as many people exist there today in a more or less similar way.
+It felt like stepping back in distant history.

 Our hotel was next to the river, with spectacular views.
 Cairo is a very big and busy city.
 However, what I remember the most is the relentless traffic.

 It was almost impossible to cross the street in Cairo, as no one wanted to stop to let us cross.
-An aspect of the city that I really disliked.
-It is strange that people treat each other in that way, but that’s a subject for another post.
+It was an aspect of the city that I really disliked.
+It’s strange that people treat each other in that way, but that’s a subject for another post.

 However, the best and the most interesting part of our stay in Cairo was visiting the markets and taking part in its day-to-day life.

 That was the first time for me to visit a country like Egypt and it was an eye-opener.
-It was a totally unfamiliar reality to me, but very much part of a daily existence for most people on the planet.
+For me, it was a totally unfamiliar reality, but very much part of the daily existence for most people on our planet.

 As a matter of fact, I remember being in a total shock.
 It was very interesting and at the same time very educational to see that type of food commerce.

-But, when I look at these photos now, after so many years, I see something that I did not see at the time.
-I assume the basic premise is that you buy whatever bird or other animal you want.
+But, when I look at these photos now, after so many years, I see something that I didn’t see at the time.
+I assume that the basic premise is that you buy whatever bird or other animal you want.
 You take it home, you kill it and cook it.
 It may sound gross, but the same happens in abattoirs where we live.
 The main point is that those people eat fresh and most probably organic meat.
 Often, we look at it with disgust, but I don’t think that we should.
 Rather, we should look at the way we eat.
 In the US, they eat chlorinated chicken.
-How vile!
-A “delicacy” that will soon arrive on shelves in the UK supermarkets, after hard Brexit at the end of October this year.
+How vile is that?
+It’s a “delicacy” that will soon arrive on shelves in the UK supermarkets, after hard Brexit at the end of October this year.

 So, there it is.
-After many years and thanks to my friend’s brother, I had the opportunity to revisit these old photos and revive old memories.
-And in the future, I can come back to this post and remind myself again.
+After many years and thanks to my friend’s brother, I had the opportunity to revisit these old photos and to revive my old memories.